uidaholib/campus-collections-template/pages/stage.md

 {% include feature/image.html objectid="theatre035;theatre010" width="75" %}

-Students also put on shows outside the auditorium, including this production of *Embers* in the basement.
+Students also put on shows outside the auditorium, including this production of *The Lesson* in the basement.
 They staged shows in the great outdoors too.

 {% include feature/image.html objectid="theatre009" width="50" %}